bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

      c.
 What is the probability the number selected is divisible by 15?

+     d.
+What is the probability the number selected is divisible by 3 or 5?

 .. hint::

-     Use the Law of Unions for *part c*
+     Use the Law of Unions for *part d*

 5. Among 33 students in a class, 17 of them earned A's on the midterm exam, 14 earned A's on the final exam and 11 did not earn A's on either examination.
 What is the probability that a randomly selected student from this class earned an A on both exams?